 Liquid drain cleaners might seem like an easy and convenient option, but they actually are a terrible method of drain cleaning and can cause irreversible and long-term damage to your drains.
 For most homeowners, it can be hard to part with liquid drain cleaners because they do appear to work.
 However, if you want to maintain your sewage and water systems and keep them both clean and strong, you should never use a liquid drain cleaner.

-Below, we’ll give you the rundown on the major reasons why you should avoid liquid drain cleaners, as well as suggest safer ways to keep your drains clean.
+Below, we’ll give you the rundown on the major reasons why you should avoid store-bought liquid drain cleaners, as well as suggest safer ways to keep your drains clean:

 They Damage Pipes

 Liquid drain cleaners are made to be highly corrosive so that they can break down everything in their path.
 That might sound like a good thing because you can say goodbye to hair clumps and blockages, but the corrosive nature of the substance means that your pipes will also suffer a lot of damage.
 The strong combination of acids often has a destructive effect on metallic pipes which react with the chemicals and deteriorate over time.
 While the damage might be felt most by metallic pipes, even PVC ones will suffer over time.

 Damaged pipes can’t be fixed, which means entire sections of your drainage system will likely have to be replaced if the damage becomes too severe.
 This remedy is extremely expensive and will leave you without a functioning water system while repairs are being carried out.